St. Vincent Ferrer Statue: Conception

-The town of Bayambang in 2014 became known for setting the world record for the longest barbeque.
+The town of Bayambang in 2014 became known for setting the world record for the tallest sculpture.
 The Guinness World Records recognized the feat after the local government led the preparation of a 8 km barbeque as part of the town's 400th founding anniversary celebrations.
 The Bayambang municipal government planned to set a second world record and initially considered breaking the world record for the most number of sky lanterns flown set by Iloilo City which saw the setting off of 18,000 lanterns.
 The Bayambang government planned to fly 40,000 sky lanterns in 2016 but such plans were scrapped after the Department of Environment and Natural Resources banned such activity in the Philippines due to environmental concerns.

 The idea of constructing the St. Vincent Ferrer Statue is credited by the town's Mayor Cezar Quiambao to his wife Mary Clare Phyllis Quiambao who learned online of a bamboo structure about 30 m high being constructed in Myanmar.
 The couple are also devotees of the saint having got married at the St. Vincent Ferrer Parish Church of Bayambang.
 The construction of the statue was an attempt to set a first time Guinness world record for the tallest bamboo statue.
 Guinness has set conditions in order for the statue to be given the world record recognition such as a publicly undisclosed minimum height and the perquisite that the statue's exterior be made primarily of bamboo.